ServerlessLife/vitepress-test/README.md

 ### Custom Setup

-Configuration file `lldebugger.config.ts` enables you to modify the list of Lambdas, change the code path, esBuild configuration, or provide your own list of Lambdas, thereby supporting support **any framework**.
+Configuration file `lldebugger.config.ts` enables you to modify the list of Lambdas, change the code path, esBuild configuration, or provide your own list of Lambdas, thereby support **any framework**.
 For this to work, install Lambda Live Debugger locally in the project.

 ```typescript
 getLambdas: async (foundLambdas, config) => {